 An awesome photo (or video) will be ruined if its dimension isn’t correct.
-If it doesn’t cover the full screen, it won’t get appreciation and love it deserves.
-Therefore, the content of your story comes second, dimensions and the way how it looks in a smartphone comes first.
+If it doesn’t cover the full screen, it won’t get the appreciation and love it deserves.
+We could say the content of your story comes second.
+The dimensions and the way it looks on mobile come first.

-Another way of scoring high when it comes to Instagram stories is following these 10 Instagram story dimensions actionable tips which will save you from losing likes, followers, and comments.
+Another way of scoring high when it comes to Instagram stories is following these 10 Instagram story dimensions actionable tips.

 The dimension for the Instagram story is 1080 pixels wide and 1920 pixels high.
 This is the recommended dimension.

 So, if your photo or video has these dimensions, it will cover the full screen and will look visually pleasing.
 Also, Instagram won’t cut off any part of your photo or video if it follows the recommended dimension.

 Check for Cross-Device Dimensions

 How your Instagram story will look like depends on the viewer’s device.
 If a person is viewing your story on a tablet, it will appear differently (dimension-wise) as opposed to someone who is viewing it from a smartphone.

 To avoid cross-device dimension problems, it is strongly recommended to have your photos and videos 1080 pixels wide and 1920 pixels high.
 As long you stick with these dimensions, your story will appear appropriately across all devices.

 If you’re taking photo or video from your smartphone from Instagram, it will always be 1080x1920px.
 This means that you can post it directly without any issues.